Knuffle Bunny: A Cautionary Tale

 Positive Role ModelsTrixie's dad is cheerful and loving, enjoying his daughter's not-very-helpful "help" with the laundry.
 He tries earnestly to understand what she's upset about.
 He gives his everything to the search for Knuffle Bunny.
 And Trixie is certainly persistent.

-Parents need to know that Knuffle Bunny is a charming book for all ages about a toddler named Trixie who loses her favorite toy bunny, but is so young she's not speaking yet so she can't tell her dad what happened.
+Parents Need to KnowParents need to know that Knuffle Bunny is a charming book for all ages about a toddler named Trixie who loses her favorite toy bunny, but is so young she's not speaking yet so she can't tell her dad what happened.
 Knuffle Bunny is a Caldecott Honor book that spawned two sequels and even a musical.
 Readers young and old relate to Trixie and her family.

-What's the story?
+What's the Story?